 Psychoanalytic psychotherapy is all about exploring unconscious processes in our minds aiming at discovering what is really going on beyond the manifested ideas and wishes.
 Traumatic childhoods often rob us of feeling the sense of safety and belonging in the world and predispose us to feeling insecure, unsafe and vulnerable.
-It often reflects on our relationships, corrupting the way we relate to others and our selves.
-Psychoanalytic approach is an excellent tool to restoring a better sense of self, in turn leading towards more fulfilling personal relationships.
+It often reflects on our relationships, corrupting the way we relate to others and, first of all, to our selves.
+Psychoanalytic approach is an excellent tool to identifying unconscious processes that happen outside of our awareness.
+Once awareness is achieved, change becomes possible, and understanding alone sometimes can lead to restoring a better sense of self, and more harmonious ways of relating to others.

 How can this approach help people suffering from consequences of trauma?

 Existential Psychoanalytic psychotherapy is an excellent tool to minimize the effects of trauma, as it aims at restoring person’s sense of self, trust in the world and others and achieve sense of meaning and satisfaction in life.

 For example, many people want to process the traumatic memories, so that a reduction in symptoms of post-traumatic stress can be achieved.
 Various approaches are often used for this purpose, such as EMDR (Eye Movement Desensitization and Reprocessing), Narrative Exposure Therapy, somatic psychotherapy, etc. Existential psychotherapy aims at inviting the client to make sense of the memories, what associations and feelings they illicit and what that means to the client, how it shapes his/her personality, how the client can live at best and make the most of life, as a trauma survivor, but also as an ordinary human, and so on.

 How do I know if I have PTSD, C-PTSD (also known as complex trauma disorder) or post-traumatic stress in general?